Qumulo/qumulo-monitoring-dashboard/README.md

    Grafana begins to use the contact point to deliver alerts.

 <a name="updating-configuration"></a>
-## Updating Qumulo Monitoring Dashboard Configuration
+## Updating Your Qumulo Monitoring Dashboard Configuration
-This section explains updating the configuration of the Qumulo Monitoring Dashboard.
+This section explains how to update the configuration of the Qumulo Monitoring Dashboard for your system.

 <a name="updating-prometheus-configuration"></a>
-### Updating Prometheus Configuration
+### Updating Your Prometheus Configuration
+This section explains how to update the Prometheus configuration for your system.

 While Prometheus runs, it doesn't apply configuration changes automatically.
 To reload the configuration, you must do one of the following:

-* To stop and restart the container that Prometheus runs in, on your Docker host, run the following commands.
+* To stop and restart the container in which Prometheus runs on your Docker host, run the following commands.

   **Note:** The `-d` flag runs the container in the background.